What Are Micro-Financing Institutions?

 The following are the benefits of getting Micro Finance Company Registration:

-- Provides access to funding for small business.
+- Provides access to funding for small businesses.

-- Encourage self-sufficiency and entrepreneurship among rural population.
+- Encourage self-sufficiency and entrepreneurship among the rural population.

 - It offers a better overall loan repayment rate than traditional banking products.

-- Strengthen financial condition of businesses or people requiring instant capital.
+- Strengthen the financial condition of businesses or people requiring instant capital.

-- Helps in meeting credit needs for such a population range by offering various loans like, emergency loans, consumption loans, business loan, working capital loan, housing, etc.
+- Helps in meeting credit needs for such a population range by offering various loans like emergency loans, consumption loans, business loans, working capital loans, housing, etc.

 Different Categories of Micro-Finance Companies